choria-io/vagrant-demo/environments/production/modules/package/REFERENCE.md

 ##### `action`

-Data type: `Enum[install, uninstall, upgrade]`
+Data type: `Enum[install, uninstall, upgrade, status]`

-The action to be applied to the package: install, uninstall, and upgrade.
+The action to be applied to the package: install, uninstall, upgrade, and status.

 ##### `name`